backstage/backstage/plugins/jira-dashboard/README.md

 metadata:
   # ...
   annotations:
-    jira-dashboard/project-key: value # value: The key of the Jira project to track for this entity
+    jira-dashboard/project-key: value # The key of the Jira project to track for this entity
 ```

 ### Optional annotations